cyberark/secrets-provider-for-k8s/CONTRIBUTING.md

 #### Run integration tests against local development environment

-Assuming you have a running local cluster per the previous section and a valid kubeconfig, you can run the Golang-based integration tests by simply running `./bin/test_e2e` from the project root folder.
-This will build a test container with the kubeconfig mounted, and execute the tests against the local cluster.
+Assuming you have a running local cluster per the previous section and a valid kubeconfig, you can run the Golang-based integration tests by simply running `go test -timeout 0 -v ./e2e --tags=e2e` from the project root folder.
+This will execute the tests against the local cluster.

 NOTE: This assumes that the cluster is running with the default values in `bootstrap.env` for local DEV clusters.